githubtraining/introduction-to-github-apps/responses/verbose.md

 TEXT:

-How does this magic work?
-How does it persist through time?
+> How does this magic work?

+As we dig into the documentation, we should see that the issue.comment is the webhook that triggers the GitHub API.

+However, for this application, the behavior is slightly different.
+Generally webhooks call on the API to perform an immediate action.

+In this case, returning to leave a comment at a later time adds some complexity beyond what is typically expected.
+This requires storage as well as GitHub API use.

+MORE DETAIL NEEDED WITH WIFI

+Each app is

-Is the bot listening to everything I do?
+> Is the bot listening to everything I do?
 Is it stealing my data?

+Nope!
+Each application will ask you for specific permission to accomplish its purpose.
+In this case, the app might scan for your issue context, but only to seek out the `/reminder` keyword.

-No, watch what happens if you do something the bot isn't designed to look for.
+You can even test this out!
+Watch what happens if you do something the bot isn't designed to look for by closing the issue instead.

-Prompt: Do a specific webhook that's wrong.
+Prompt: Close the issue.

 ---

-USER: Does something wrong
+USER: Closes issue.
-BOT: Responds to arbitrary webhook with 03_closing-statement.md
+BOT: Re-opens issue.
+Responds with 03_closing-statement.md

 03_closing-statement.md - COMMENT

 TEXT:

 Look at that!
-Reminder and WIP didn't do anything, even though you took an action.
-Remember, it's a security camera that's designed to look into a specific place.
-The only reason Lab knows this even happened is because we were looking for the specific arbitrary webhook that we assigned you.
+Both the reminder app and the WIP app stayed silent, even though you took an action.
+Remember, webhooks are security cameras designed to look into a specific place.

+The only reason I know this happened is because I was looking for you to close the issue!

 Surprise!
 I've been an app this whole time.

-Prompt: Close this issue.
-You've done it.
+I know, I know.
+I didn't fool you.

+Prompt: For your last step, ask the reminder application to remind you to come back in a month and do another course!
+I'd love to teach you even more about Apps, including how to build one!
+Our next course should be published in a month.

 ---
-USER: Closes issue.
+USER: Leaves reminder comment.
-BOT: Opens final issue with 04_graceful-exit.md
+BOT: Closes issue.
+Posts 03_transition-to-exit.md.
+Opens final issue with 04_graceful-exit.md

+03_transition-to-exit.md - COMMENT

+TEXT:

+Your last message is waiting [here](issue!).
+Great job on the course!

 ### Issue 3